-- Fixed: only the start point is used to define the tool orientation. - Unconstrained: the start point transforms to the EndPoint to define tool orientation.
+- Fixed: only the start point is used to define the tool orientation. - · Unconstrained: the start point transforms to the EndPoint to define tool orientation.

 Using Set TCP Use this setting, if you need to change TCP during the robot program execution.
 This is useful if you need to manipulate different objects in the robot program.
 The way the robot moves is adjusted depending on which TCP is set as an active TCP.
 Ignore Active TCP allows this movement to be adjusted in relation to the Tool Flange.
-To set the TCP in a Access the Program Tab screen to set the TCP used for waypoints.
-Under Command, in the dram down means on the right coloret the Mays type.
-Move 2.
+To set the 1.
+Access the Program Tab screen to set the TCP used for waypoints.
+TCP in a 2.
 Under Command, in the drop down menu on the right select the Move type.
-3. Under Move, select an option in the Set TCP drop down menu.
+Move 3.
+Under Move, select an option in the Set TCP drop down menu.
 Select Use active TCP or select a user defined TCP.
 You can also choose Ignore Active TCP.
 Feature You can use Feature between waypoints for the program to remember the tool coordinates.
 This is useful when you are setting the waypoints (see Features).
 You can use Feature in the following circumstances: Feature has no effect on relative waypoints.
 The relative movement is always performed with respect to orientation of the Base.
 When the robot arm moves to a variable waypoint, the Tool Center Point (TCP) is calculated as the coordinates of the variable in the space of the selected feature.
 Therefore, the robot arm movement for a variable waypoint changes if another feature is selected.
-You can abando a factura's position while the preason is supplied by acciding a page.